A welcome from the Provincial Grand Summus

 The Scarlet Cord Conclave No 500 in the Order Of The Secret Monitor was consecrated in 2006 by the then Grand Supreme Ruler of the Order Of The Secret Monitor, Most Worthy Brother Peter Glyn Williams, with the authority to transpose itself into a Consistory and confer Grades of the Scarlet Cord upon senior members of the Order Of The Secret Monitor.
 Over the next four years, the Order’s popularity developed rapidly, and 62 Secret Monitor Conclaves, dedicated to the Scarlet Cord, were consecrated.
 By 2010, the Order had grown sufficiently to become a Sovereign Body, and on 21st July the new Order was inaugurated at Freemasons’ Hall, London.
 The Conclaves were re-dedicated as Consistories, each receiving a new number and suffix “T.i.”, referring to “Time Immemorial”, and formed into 16 Provinces of 3 or more Consistories and 12 smaller inspectorates.

-The Order has continued to grow and now has 28 Provinces and 1 Inspectorate with the 108 Consistories
+The Order has continued to grow and now has 29 Provinces with 139 consistories with 12 awaiting consecration

-In our Province we have three consistories, and we are petitioning to start a forth “Ribble Valley” an Internet Consistory if you are a member of the Order of the Secret Monitor and are interested in joining us then go to ‘Contact‘ leave us a message and we will get back to you
+In our Province we have three consistories, and we are petitioning to start a forth “Ribble Valley” an Internet Consistory if you are a member of the Order of the Secret Monitor and are interested in joining us then go to ‘Contact‘ leave us a message and we will get back to you.